5 min read

-Federal, state and local governmental policies and initiatives designed to reduce the transmission of COVID-19 have resulted in, among other things, the cancelation of elective medical procedures in certain jurisdictions, our customers being ordered to close or severely curtail their operations and the adoption of work-from-home policies, all of which have an impact on our businesses.
-The legislative and regulatory environment governing our businesses is dynamic and changing frequently, including increases to the medical costs we must cover without a corresponding increase in the premiums we receive in our insured Health Care Benefits products.
-Among other impacts of these initiatives, we expect an adverse impact on our medical membership due to customer reductions in force and an adverse impact on the timing and collectability of payments to us from customers, clients, government payers and members as a result of the impact of COVID-19 on them.
+Federal, state, and local government policies and initiatives designed to reduce the transmission of COVID-19 have resulted in, among other things, the cancelation of elective medical procedures in certain jurisdictions, our customers ordered to close or severely curtail their operations, and the adoption of work-from-home policies, all of which have an impact on our businesses.
+In addition, the legislative and regulatory environment governing our businesses is dynamic and frequently changing, including increases to the medical costs we must cover without a corresponding increase in the premiums we receive in our insured Health Care Benefits products.
+Among other impacts of these initiatives, we expect an adverse impact on our medical membership due to customer reductions in force and a negative effect on the timing and collectability of payments to us from customers, clients, government payers, and members as a result of the impact of COVID-19 on them.

-The various initiatives we have implemented to slow and/or reduce the impact of COVID-19, such as colleagues working remotely, and the COVID-19-related support programs we have put in place for our members, customers and colleagues have increased our operating expenses and reduced the efficiency of our operations.
+The various initiatives we have implemented to slow and reduce the impact of COVID-19, such as colleagues working remotely and the COVID-19-related support programs we have put in place for our members, customers, and colleagues, have increased our operating expenses and reduced the efficiency of our operations.
 In addition, the significant deterioration of the U.S. and global economies is having a significant adverse impact on our net investment income and the value of our investment portfolio.

 The COVID-19 pandemic is developing rapidly.
-We believe COVID-19’s adverse impact on our businesses, operating results, cash flows and/or financial condition primarily will be driven by the severity and duration of the pandemic, the pandemic’s impact on the U.S. and global economies and the timing, scope and effectiveness of federal, state and local governmental responses to the pandemic.
-Those primary drivers are beyond our knowledge and control, and as a result, at this time we cannot reasonably estimate the adverse impact COVID-19 will have on our businesses, operating results, cash flows and/or financial condition, but the adverse impact could be material.
+We believe COVID-19’s adverse impact on our businesses, operating results, cash flows, and financial condition primarily will be driven by the severity and duration of the pandemic, the pandemic’s impact on the U.S. and global economies, and the timing, scope, and effectiveness of federal, state and local government responses to the pandemic.
+Unfortunately, those primary drivers are beyond our knowledge and control.
+As a result, we cannot reasonably estimate the adverse impact COVID-19 will have on our businesses, operating results, cash flows, and financial condition, but the negative impact could be material.

 Thermo Fisher Scientific Inc (3/26 – Press Release)

-“The CE mark certification is an important step in combatting the outbreak of COVID-19 across Europe,” said Marc N. Casper, chairman, president and chief executive officer of Thermo Fisher Scientific.
-“We are committed to fighting this disease and we will continue to work with regulatory authorities and customers around the world to expand the availability of diagnostic testing and stem the spread of the coronavirus.”
+“The CE mark certification is an important step in combatting the outbreak of COVID-19 across Europe,” said Marc N. Casper, chairman, president, and chief executive officer of Thermo Fisher Scientific.
+“We are committed to fighting this disease.
+We will continue to work with regulatory authorities and customers worldwide to expand the availability of diagnostic testing and stem the spread of the coronavirus.”